• Home

 1940.
 Louisiana.
 The body of Sister Mary Gretchen is discovered hanging from the balcony in a deserted mansion next to the Hanson's Disease Leper Colony on the banks of the Mississippi River.

 In New Orleans, Mary Gretchen's sister, Catherine Lyle, doesn't want to retrieve the nun's body.
 It's not because she doesn't love her older sister, but because she's afraid to go outside her house.
-For almost twenty years Catherine has lived with a terrible secret, carried deep inside her sub-conscious, suppressed behind the safety of her portraits and her restoration of damaged works of art.
-But while the journey up river to the colony terrifies her, Catherine knows she has no other choice but to go.
+For almost twenty years, Catherine has lived with a terrible secret, buried deep within her subconscious, suppressed behind the safety of her portraits and her restoration of damaged works of art.
+However, despite the terror of the journey up the river to the colony, Catherine knows she has no other choice but to go.

-As Catherine tries to put her fears aside, she finds compelling reasons to reject the decision her sister's death was suicide.
-From the hemp noose around her sister's neck, the blood beneath her fingernails, strange unrelated clues are compiled.
+As Catherine attempts to set aside her fears, she uncovers compelling reasons to reject the conclusion that her sister's death was a suicide.
+From the hemp noose around her sister's neck to the blood beneath her fingernails, strange, unrelated clues begin to emerge.
 When Catherine gets close to discovering the murderer, she finds herself marked for death.

 BUY NOW